Renovo partners with Speak With Me to bring voice recognition to self-driving cars

-Autonomous cars of the future won’t just respond to your verbal commands, they will guess at your emotions.
+Autonomous cars of the future won’t just respond to your verbal commands, they will also be able to interpret your emotions.
 That’s the future envisioned by mobility software startup Renovo, which today announced a partnership with conversational artificial intelligence (AI) company Speak With Me.

 Speak With Me’s hybrid platform, which can run offline and take into account context, historical interactions, and personalization in responding to users’ commands, is joining Renovo’s AWare OS ecosystem, a licensable self-driving car middleware.
 AWare OS already integrates with products from Samsung, Verizon, Velodyne, Parsons, Phantom Auto, Metamoto, Bestmile, and others to deliver features like teleoperation, mapping, fleet management, and data services.